takemil8088/MICB-475-Project-2/README.md

 ### Proposal"
   - project simplification?
-      how can we modify though because its already so similar to what's been done. if we remove analyses how will it be different?
+      how can we modify though because its already so similar to what's been done. if we remove analyses how will it be different? focus on comorbidity and just control for age and sex - what does this mean?
+  -hypothesis: what do we need to add to make it more complete? functional stuff or hypretension/depression alone -